IsikYildiz/API-Sentinel/README.md

 ## ⚙️ Installation
 ---
 1. **Clone the repository:**
-2. **Download ollama and run llama3.2.
-If you want you can use a different model bu you should change the model in llm.py**
+2. **Download ollama and run llama3.2 model.
+If you want to use a different model you can change the model in llm.py.**
+3. **In terminal execute "streamlit run app.py"**
 ---

 **🇹🇷 Türkçe**